Nick Nero: The Wolfpack

 In response, Nero texted back to Dronjak: "No [I] wasn't invited.
 Who ever is talking about me better shut up or I will fucking smash them in the face.
 Loosers [Losers]!"
 Nero seemed to think that he was the victim of a plot by drug addict drug dealers.
 As Dronjak continued to tease him about the supposed Montreal meeting, Nero finally snapped as he texted: "We all responcble [responsible] for our own losses.
 Real men come forward and say yes I'm responcble [responsible].
 They are goofs they own the balance.
 Simple.
 They can go to all the sits down they want.
 I will smash them all I don't care.
 They doing to so it gets back to coppers.
 I don't care who they lie to and make themselves look like victims.
 They know they are wrong.
 I sat with them.
 I told them they are responble [responsible] for 27.
 I will give them work to work it off.
 They said ok.
 Now they run for help.
 I don't care why they cry too [to] wrong is wrong who ever condones this is a goof too!
 I'm not scared of these junkie goofs.
 They not like us bro.
 We are real.
 U [you] said don't worry bro let' make it back.
 We are there for eachother [each other].
 A real man.
 They are goofs".
 The word "goof" is considered to be the worse insult in the Canadian underworld and Nero's use of the word "goof" was meant to disparage his supposed enemies.
-Edwards and Najera wrote: "There's is no bigger insult in the underworld than calling someone a goof.
+Edwards and Najera wrote: "There is no bigger insult in the underworld than calling someone a goof.
 It's a prison term for informers, child molesters and anyone else on the absolute bottom tier of their sharply stratified hierarchy".